jake-knerr/js-style-guide/README.md

 foo(1, 2, { optC: 3 });
 ```

+#### For functions where the number of arguments may change in the future, or when required versus optional arguments varies, prefer a single object parameter.

+> Why?
+Simplicity.

 #### Parameters do not use default value initializers that create side effects.

 > Why?
 This creates undesirable coupling between function call sites and functions.